Living well with depression

 Pick one of these things to start with:

-• avoid alcohol and other recreational drugs – you might get an initial boost in mood, but will feel worse afterwards.
-Read more about alcohol and mental health
+• Avoid alcohol and other recreational drugs – you might get an initial boost in mood, but will feel worse afterwards.
+Read more about alcohol and mental health.

 3. Cut back on stress

-• postpone major life changes such as moving house or changing jobs until you’re feeling better
+• Postpone major life changes such as moving house or changing jobs until you’re feeling better.

-• learn a relaxation technique – try yoga, meditation, mindfulness, muscle relaxation or a breathing technique.
+• Learn a relaxation technique – try yoga, meditation, mindfulness, muscle relaxation or a breathing technique.

 4. Get help

-• connecting with another person who is supportive and understands what will help can make all the difference – find a counsellor or therapist to help you work through issues you’re facing
+• Connect with another person who is supportive and understands what will help can make all the difference – find a counsellor or therapist(external link) to help you work through issues you’re facing.

 5. Stay connected

 It’s easy to withdraw from whānau and friends when you feel depressed.
-But actually, strong connections can help you get well faster and help you stay well for longer, so tell your whānau and friends what you are experiencing.
+But actually, strong connections can help you get well faster and help you stay well for longer, so tell your whānau and friends what you're experiencing.
 They can be your strength and provide a sense of belonging and support (tautoko) when you need it.
 Make a pact with yourself to do one of these things in the next week:

-• help out at the local community centre or marae
+• Help out at the local community centre or marae.

-• spend time with children (tamariki) or grandchildren (mokopuna) – they can be great for lifting your spirits
+• Spend time with children (tamariki) or grandchildren (mokopuna) – they can be great for lifting your spirits.

-• go to a whānau birthday, anniversary or holiday get-together
+• Go to a whānau birthday, anniversary or holiday get-together.

-• make a meal with a friend
+• Make a meal with a friend.

-• go for a walk or a swim with friends.
+• Go for a walk or a swim with friends.

 6. Spend time in nature

-Nature is key to unlocking your wellbeing.
+Nature is key to improving your wellbeing.
 Researchers have found that spending time out in the natural world improves your physical and mental wellbeing.
 To use nature to boost your wellbeing, try one of these things today:

-• join a conservation group that plants trees in your local community
+• Join a conservation group that plants trees in your local community.

-• take part in one of the citizen scientist counts of birds, bees or butterflies in your garden or neighbourhood.
+• Take part in one of the citizen scientist counts of birds, bees or butterflies in your garden or neighbourhood.

 Find out some more ideas for spending time in nature.